Am0rfu5/Am0rfu5/README.md

 ## Repos

+### What's here:
+Generally, repos I have created for teaching.
+I enjoy mentoring so my public repos usually reflect some effort in that direction.

+### What's not here:
+The overwhelming majority of my work.
+Most of that is a result of it being work product from contracts with restrictions.
+Some of it is just because it has become outdated or because I'm not interested in persuing the particular subject any more.

+### Current examples:
-I have a passion for mentoring and teaching, as well as exploring new concepts in a way that will further those goals.
-For example, in 2023 I started to organize my notes on Web3 Security into a series of books on the subject.
-That ongoing project, which is available at [df3ndr.com](https://df3ndr.com) has [as an associated repo for issues and collaboratio on github](https://github.com/DF3NDR/web3_security).
+In 2022 I started to create a course on Web3 Security and have since released a series of "books" on the subject.
+That ongoing project, which is available at [df3ndr.com](https://df3ndr.com) has [as an associated repo for issues and collaboration on github](https://github.com/DF3NDR/web3_security).

 I also have a number of Solidity Smart Contract example repos that I've created while showing junior developers different concepts.
 These include:
 - [Proxy Upgrade Contracts Example](https://github.com:Am0rfu5/ProxyUpgrade)